The Ethics of Oil: Finance Moralities and Environmental Politics in the Global Oil Economy

 Her publications include books, special issues of journals, book chapters and articles.

-– “Energy and Ethics?”.
-Special Issue of the Journal of the Royal Anthropological Institute (2019).
+– 2019.
+“Energy and Ethics?”.
+Special Issue of the Journal of the Royal Anthropological Institute.
 Co-edited with J. Smith and available for Open Access.

-– “Projects of Devotion: Energy exploration and moral ambition in the cosmoeconomy of oil and gas in the Western United States”.
-Journal of the Royal Anthropological Institute (2019), available for Open Access.
+– 2019.
+“Projects of Devotion: Energy exploration and moral ambition in the cosmoeconomy of oil and gas in the Western United States”.
+Journal of the Royal Anthropological Institute, available for Open Access.

-In addition to her academic publications, she also explores these issues in collaborations with artists and film makers as well as in her work as a committee member of the UK Future Earth.
+In addition to her academic publications, she also explores these issues in collaborations with artists and film makers as well as in her work as a committee member of the Environmental Sustainability Board at the University of St Andrews.